Nyaya: Nyāya and Buddhist Logic

 Another significant area of influence was in the domain of logic.
 Nyāya's formal system of inference (anumāna) directly impacted Buddhist logic, especially in the works of scholars like Dharmakīrti.
 Nyāya's focus on hetu (reasoning or cause) and the structure of valid arguments was adopted and modified by Buddhists in their development of logical proofs (pramāṇa) to support doctrines like impermanence and non-self.

 In the Pramāṇavārttika, Dharmakīrti reinterpreted Nyāya’s logical tools to fit within Buddhist metaphysical views.
 For example, Nyāya’s approach to inference was used to argue against essentialist doctrines by showing that all phenomena are dependent on causes and conditions (dependent origination), rather than existing inherently (svabhāva).
 In Mādhyamika philosophy, Nāgārjuna and Śāntideva also employed logic and dialectical reasoning, heavily influenced by Nyāya, to argue against Nyāya’s own concept of an unchanging self.

 Nyāya and Buddhist Debate Practices

 The formal practice of debate (yukti) in Buddhist scholasticism, especially within monastic institutions, reflects the influence of Nyāya.
 The rigorous techniques of formal reasoning and logical debate in Nyāya were adopted by Buddhists to engage in systematic argumentation, not only with other philosophical schools but also within their own traditions.

 Buddhist monastic institutions, particularly in India, followed a debate structure built on Nyāya’s epistemological principles, emphasizing the importance of valid reasoning and evidence in defending doctrinal views.
 These debates often centered around the validity of pramāṇas and the nature of reality (impermanence and non-self versus permanence and self).
 In Tibet and East Asia, these debates became central to the scholastic tradition and helped refine Buddhist thought over centuries.

+Nyāya's Criticism of Buddhist Principles

+Whilst Nyāya certainly influenced Buddhist philosophical arguments, it also openly criticised many of them.
+In his description of the nature of the Self, the Nyāya philosopher, Udāyana, criticises the Buddhist no-self doctrine by arguing that it cannot be the case that the notion of a single entity is falsely superimposed upon successive cognitive events.
+Udāyana's treatise on the nature of the Self, the Atmatattvaviveka, is also referred to as the Bauddha-dhikkāra.

+The related Buddhist doctrine of momentariness is also heavily criticised as being inconsistent with the real world actions of Buddhists, with Nyāya philosophers, for example, arguing why Buddhists teach the value of donation if they believe that everything is momentary.
+Such criticisms were not reserved only for metaphysics.
+Nyāya philosophers, such as Udyotakara, also criticised the Buddhist epistemological doctrine of apoha.